uis-no/uis-thesis/README.md

 - Thanks to Susanna King for help and guidance with preparing this template

 - Thanks to Rodrigo Saramago for testing on Linux and providing font instructions

+- Thanks to Martin Gilje Jaatun for feedback.